NoahDomingues/Lithium-Beta/SECURITY.md

 [<img src="https://github.com/user-attachments/assets/7fe76dd2-d329-420f-a809-7424960cf766">](https://discord.gg/3zbfaTNN7V)

-We take the security of our software products and services seriously, including **[Lithium 5 Beta](https://github.com/NoahDomingues/Lithium-Beta)**.
+We take the security of our software products and services seriously, including **[Lithium 7 Beta](https://github.com/NoahDomingues/Lithium-Beta)**.

-If you believe you have found a security vulnerability in this open source repository, you can report it to us privately through our [Discord server](https://discord.gg/3zbfaTNN7V).
+If you believe you have found a security vulnerability in this open source repository, you can report it to us privately through our **[Discord server](https://discord.gg/3zbfaTNN7V)**.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**